List of Golden State Warriors seasons

 The Golden State Warriors are an American professional basketball team based in San Francisco.
 The franchise has also been based in Philadelphia, Oakland, and San Jose (during a renovation of its home arena).
 The team is a member of the Pacific Division of the Western Conference in the National Basketball Association (NBA).
 The Warriors joined the Basketball Association of America (BAA) as the Philadelphia Warriors in 1946 and won the first BAA championship title in the same year, under coach Edward Gottlieb.
-The Warriors joined the NBA at its foundation in 1949.
+They joined the NBA following the BAA-NBL merger in 1949.
 The Warriors' record was 26–42 in their first NBA season, and they lost in the first round of the playoffs to the Syracuse Nationals.
 Franklin Mieuli and the Diners Club put together a group of 40 local investors to move the Warriors to San Francisco before the 1962–63 NBA season, with Mieuli eventually buying all the shares of the franchise to keep the team from collapsing and to keep it in the area.
 After playing several home games in Oakland from 1967 onward, the team moved to Oakland full-time for the 1971–72 NBA season and changed its name to the Golden State Warriors.